-Step 3: Electronics: Ionizer & Power Supply
+Step 3: Electronics: Ionizer & Power Supply (Modify or Buy One)

 I started with a 12 VDC @ 1 amp source, opened the case and swapped out the original transformer with a larger, 3 amp transformer to meet the power demands of the unit.
-Caution, if you do this, be sure the components are rated for the new transformer or you will cook the rectifier circuit!
+Caution: if you do this, be sure the components are rated for the new transformer or you will cook the rectifier circuit!
 I mounted the new transformer and original rectifier on a circuit board and soldered the components together.
 I placed this assembly aside for later instillation when console construction was complete.

 Step 4: Console Assembly: Layout, Cut & Customize Instrument Panel